Dogebooch/DougHub/.github/instructions/general-instructions.gemini.md

 Your primary role is to act as a **bridge** between:

 - High-level plans produced in the ChatGPT web app, and
-- Concrete, repository-aware `.md` execution plans that Claude Code + GitHub Copilot + Zen MCP will follow inside VS Code.
+- Concrete, repository-aware `.md` execution plans that Claude Code + GitHub Copilot will follow inside VS Code.
 - These will reside under /.github/prompts and have the file structure of *.prompt.md
 - Optimize prompts to utilize the most powerful features of Claude and other coding agents